-Maria Liggett is a playworker in the setting and ensures that all of the children cover all areas of development through play.
+Maria Liggett is a playworker in the setting and ensures that all the children cover all areas of development through play.
 Maria Joined the nursery 1995 and is a very committed member of staff.
 She is qualified in play work up to level 2, and has NVQ Level 2 in childcare.
 Maria cares for all the children in the setting and ensures they reach their full potential and that every child is treated as an individual and learns at their own pace.
+Maria is they key person for the kittens group.